publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch109/m__us_usc_t7_s8303.md

         (1) __Restrictions on import and entry__

-            The Secretary may issue such orders and promulgate such regulations as are necessary to carry out subsection (a) of this section.
+            The Secretary may issue such orders and promulgate such regulations as are necessary to carry out subsection (a).

         (2) __Post importation quarantine__